TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.postgresql/problemscopingques-pg-connectivity-dropped-errors.md

             "order": 1,
             "controlType": "datetimepicker",
             "displayLabel": "When did the problem begin?",
             "infoBalloonText": "Enter the approximate time you started to see the error.", "required": true,
-			"diagnosticInputRequiredClients": "Portal"
+            "diagnosticInputRequiredClients": "Portal",
         },
 		{
             "id": "problem_end_time",